VegetarianGluten FreeKetoQuick

 Close-up 45-degree angle shot of a glass mason jar being shaken with golden lemon garlic vinaigrette inside, visible specks of dried oregano and black pepper suspended in the emulsified dressing, the

-I love that this salad actually gets better as it sits — making it a dream for meal prep and entertaining.
-Make it in the morning, let the flavors build all day, then just stir in the basil and drizzle on the balsamic glaze before your guests arrive.
-Let's get cooking!
+The best part?
+It actually tastes better after it sits, which makes it a dream for meal prep or entertaining.
+Make it in the morning, let the flavors build all day in the fridge, then stir in fresh basil and drizzle on the balsamic glaze right before people show up.
+Grab your biggest bowl — you're going to need it.

 Side-angle shot at table level of a large white ceramic serving bowl filled with caprese pasta salad, showing the colorful layers of fusilli spirals coated in vinaigrette, bright red halved cherry tom Extreme close-up macro shot of a single serving of caprese pasta salad on a small white plate, camera 6 inches away, showing individual fusilli spirals glistening with vinaigrette, a halved cherry tom